 Every female writer picking up her pen or opening her laptop today to write—whether her métier be fact or fiction—builds upon a powerful legacy of struggle for recognition and respect.
-The storied catalog of women writers, from Virginia Woolf’s A Room of One’s Own to Janet Mock’s Redefining Realness, bears witness to a simple desire to tell a story despite societal odds.
+The storied catalog of women’s writings, from Virginia Woolf’s A Room of One’s Own to Amanda Gorman’s The Hill We Climb And Other Poems bears witness to a simple desire to tell a story despite societal odds.

 The women listed below aren’t just writers—they’re powerful boundary breakers who helped pave the way for today’s writers.
 Consider this: Each woman below not only had to face society’s expectations of her as a woman, a person of color, a member of the LGBTQIA+ community, or all, but also as a screenwriter, novelist, poet, or science fiction writer.
 Whether a century ago or a year ago, these women persisted—and today, as writers, we stand on their shoulders.